 We strive to meet the ever-changing needs of our community and structure our work to focus on both prevention and intervention.
-In fiscal year 2016 alone, Youth and Family Services worked with 2,291 children and teens and 2,575 adults.
+In fiscal year 2017 alone, Youth and Family Services worked with 3,365 children, adults, and families.

 The Town of West Hartford designated the Bridge Family Center as its Youth Service Bureau responsible for assessment, resource development, community involvement, and advocacy on behalf of children, youth, and families.
 Our alliance with town leaders allows us to provide the following comprehensive prevention and intervention services for West Hartford residents:

 The Bridge offers the following school-based services in collaboration with school staff: